Chinese Herbal Medicine and Endometriosis

 Post-surgical care is another especially promising area.

-A 2022 meta-analysis looked specifically at formulas containing Salvia miltiorrhiza alongside GnRH agonist treatment after surgery.
-This is important because it narrows the focus from mixed herbal formulas to a more defined family of interventions.
+A 2022 meta-analysis by Gao et al. in Frontiers in Pharmacology looked specifically at formulas containing Salvia miltiorrhiza combined with GnRH agonist treatment after surgery, compared with GnRH agonist treatment alone.
+This is important because it narrows the focus from mixed herbal formulas to a more defined family of interventions, and evaluates them as a complement to standard postoperative care.

-Across 10 randomised trials and 836 patients, the findings were striking:
+Across 10 randomised trials and 836 patients, the findings were striking.
+Compared with GnRH agonist treatment alone:

 - CA-125 levels were lower